Small Animal Care

 “An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Time and effort invested in wellness programs have many long term rewards for both pets and owners.
 Our wellness programs are designed to meet the specific and ever changing needs of your pet during each stage of their life.
 We try to educate our clients on the importance of providing the best quality of preventative care for their pets through comprehensive physical examinations; internal parasite testing; heartworm and flea control; vaccination programs, spay and neuter surgeries, specialized blood testing; weight management; pain management; and geriatric care.

 - Immunizations: We recommend that animals receive vaccinations based on the amount of risk to which an animal will be exposed.
-For example, an animal that is never boarded or taken to the groomer may not need vaccinated for bordetella (kennel cough).
-We try to educate our clients upon the type of coverage necessary for their individual animals and the importance of administering booster vaccines to naïve animals.
+For example, a dog that is never boarded or taken to the groomer may not need vaccinated for bordetella (kennel cough) or canine influenza.
+Your lifestyle also plays an important role on what your pet is protected from.
+If your dog travels out of the area or is active outside, please ask about Lyme vaccination.
+Knowledgeable staff try to educate clients upon the type of coverage necessary for their individual animals and the importance of administering booster vaccines to naïve animals.
 If you want more information, please contact our office to discuss starting a vaccine program today.

-- Small Animal Radiology: Radiology, or x-rays, helps veterinarians evaluate musculoskeletal, cardiovascular, gastrointestinal, reproductive and urinary systems problems.
-Our office takes radiographs of elbows and hips for OFA certification.
+- Small Animal Radiology: Radiology, or x-rays, helps veterinarians evaluate musculoskeletal, cardiovascular, gastrointestinal, reproductive and urinary problems.
+Our trained techs and assistants take radiographs of elbows and hips for OFA certification.

 - Isolation Hospitilization: The clinic has a small isolation room where highly contagious animals are hospitalized to decrease the transmission of disease to other animals.
 This room is primarily used for the hospitalization and treatment of Parvovirus cases.